andriylak/searchtrees/Readme.md

 ---

-## `TreeRoot` Class (from `binarySearchTree.py`)
+## `BinarySearchTree` Class (from `BinarySearchTree.py`)

-The `TreeRoot` class represents the root of a tree structure.
+The `BinarySearchTree` class represents the root of a tree structure.
 It holds a reference to the root node and an optional comparator function for node comparisons and building the tree.

 #### Attributes:
 - **root**: The root node of the tree.
-This attribute must be an instance of `TreeNode` or its subclass.
+This attribute must be an instance of `_TreeNode` or its subclass.
 Defaults to `None`.
 - **comparator**: A function to compare two keys.

 #### Comparator